GuiGui0v0/guigui0v0.github.io/_posts/2022-08-19-Coding-Practice-1.markdown

 ### P5 Sketch
 <iframe width=500 height=500 src="https://editor.p5js.org/GuiGui0v0/full/9FfcY_8gy"></iframe>

 I want to show the pattern effect as a background in the final project.
+Based on the original tutorial, the parameters have been adjusted and changed to create a splendid and spectacular effect of jacaranda.

+### Concept

+<iframe width=500 height=500 src="https://www.youtube.com/watch?v=sj8Sg8qnjOg"></iframe>

+A design system built using the golden ratio.
+Filled with incredibly gorgeous typography, colors of breathtaking scale.
+By using the same design principles found in nature and in our most beautiful works of art and architecture, we will have everything you need to build a balanced, harmonious design every time.

 ### Code Comments